 The optimal value depends on the type (size) of the indexed objects and on the resources available in your hosting environment.
 When indexing large objects (e.g. pages), it is recommended to set a reasonably small batch size.

-When editing Pages crawler type indexes, you can configure the user account under which the crawler reads pages:
+When editing Pages indexes, you can configure the user account under which the search crawler reads the HTML output of pages:

 If empty, the index uses the user account specified in Settings -> System -> Default user ID (or the default administrator user account if the setting is empty).